wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

   <tr>
   <td width="40%">
     <b>Option 2</b>:<br/>
-    Click a bar on a topk chart, and you are taken to the corresponding tracing information in the tracing browser.
+    Click a bar on a TopK chart, and you are taken to the corresponding tracing information in the tracing browser.
   </td>
   <td width="60%">
     <img src="/images/tracing_topk_chart_to_tracing_browser.png" alt="charts to tracing">